-'Modern Slavery' is the use of forced, compulsory, trafficked or child labour.
+'Modern Slavery' is the use of slavery, servitude and forced, compulsory, trafficked or child labour.
 It has no place in our business.
 And our internal policies ensure we only work with suppliers and subsidiaries that feel the same.

 Bulb is proud to be an accredited Living Wage Employer.
 This is separate to the Government's 'national living wage'.
 It's independently calculated based on the amount employees and their families need to live.
-The Living Wage applies to everyone who works directly for Bulb, from temporary to permanent staff, from our cleaning team to our security and building managers.
-The current living wage set by the foundation is £10.55 per hour in London.
+The Living Wage applies to everyone who works directly for Bulb in the UK, from temporary to permanent staff, from our cleaning team to our security and building managers.
+The current living wage set by the foundation is £9.50 per hour for the UK and £10.85 per hour in London.